 Share this post on:

-In 2020 far too many companies were caught flat-footed as they experienced disruptions from extreme weather events, COVID-19 tore through communities and protests erupted against systemic inequality.
-Many companies were quick to issue a tweet or a call for unity or post a virtual black square in solidarity, but precious few had anything substantive to offer in terms of their own understanding of these issues and their intention to address them.
+In the last few years, companies have experienced disruptions from extreme weather events, the ongoing COVID-19 pandemic, and violence and legislation that exacerbate systemic inequality.
+Many companies are quick to issue a call for unity or state in vague terms that they stand with their affected employees, but few have anything substantive to offer in terms of their own understanding of these issues and their intention to address them.

-More than ever before, the public has turned its attention to business leaders and said “how are you going to be a part of the solution?”
+More than ever before, the public is turning its attention to business leaders and saying “how are you going to be a part of the solution?”

-One of many lessons from this eventful and calamitous year has been that issuing a meaningful position statement backed up with credible commitments for action pays off – so long as it’s done well.
+One of many lessons from these eventful and calamitous years has been that issuing a meaningful position statement backed up with credible commitments for action pays off – so long as it’s done well.